firstbatchxyz/dria-blog/docs/how-to/tasks.md

 ---
 categories:
 - Software Engineering
-description: Discover task management in the Dria network, understanding execution, model selection, and scalable operations.
+description: Explore tasks in the Dria network, their lifecycle, features, and how to send them for asynchronous execution.
 tags:
-- Dria
+- Dria network
-- task management
+- Asynchronous tasks
-- asynchronous execution
+- Software development
-- network scalability
+- Models
-- compute nodes
+- Task execution
 ---

 # Tasks